What is a research paper abstract?

 Stating the research problem that your study addresses is the corollary to why your specific study is important and necessary.
 For instance, even if the issue of “rabies in Brazilian squirrels” is important, what is the problem—the “missing piece of the puzzle”—that your study helps resolve?

 You can combine the problem with the motivation section, but from a perspective of organization and clarity, it is best to separate the two.
 Here are some precise questions to address:

 - What is your research trying to better understand or what problem is it trying to solve?

 - What is the scope of your study—does it try to explain something general or specific?

 - What is your central claim or argument?

-3) Discuss your approach (that is, your Methods and Materials).
+Your specific study approach is detailed in the Methods and Materials section.
 You have already established the importance of the research, your motivation for studying this issue, and the specific problem your paper addresses.
 Now you need to discuss how you solved or made progress on this problem—how you conducted your research.
 If your study includes your own work or that of your team, describe that here.
 If in your paper you reviewed the work of others, explain this here.
 Did you use analytic models?
 A simulation?
 A double-blind study?
 A case study?
 You are basically showing the reader the internal engine of your research machine and how it functioned in the study.
 Be sure to: